Science

 - Once your request to join the Science Working Group is approved, you’ll be able to access the Science folder in the Public Google Drive.

-- To engage in group discussions, join the group’s channels on the MLCommons Discord server.
+To engage in working group discussions, join the group’s channels on the MLCommons Discord server.

 - If you want to contribute code, please submit your GitHub ID to our subscription form.